 There are a few handy shortcuts you can use when creating a task:

-To plan a day, click the green "Plan Day" button at the top-middle of your screen.
-A Master List overlay will open.
-But instead of being able to create tasks in your master list, you can select tasks to schedule into your day.
+You can now select multiple tasks to schedule them into your days.
 To select a task, simply click on it.
-A selected task will have a turquoise background.
+To select multiple in a column at once hold down shift and click on the first and last task you want to select.
+A selected task will have a colored background.
 You will be able to see the total count of your selected tasks and the total time (if you are using time estimates).

 If you don't finish your daily todo list the uncompleted tasks will remain where they are until you re-schedule them.
 To make sure you don't forget about these tasks, there will be a dialog box telling you that there are tasks left behind.

-Clicking on "Reschedule them" button will allow you to bulk reschedule them.
+Clicking on "Reschedule them" button or pressing the "R" key will allow you to bulk reschedule any left behind tasks from a dialog.

 To prevent over-scheduling your day and leaving tasks unfinished, read through our best practices guide on how to plan the right amount of tasks.